olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

 .. note::

-    Integer instructions, cache levels, and matrix-FMA operations are currently not considered.
+    Integer instructions and cache levels operations are currently not documented here.

 To get started, you will need to make an input file for ``rocprof``, to be passed in through ``rocprof -i <input_file> --timestamp on -o my_output.csv <my_exe>``.
 Below is an example, and contains the information needed to roofline profile GPU 0, as seen by each rank: